arpitkumar1412/Apache-server/README.md

 10. Server takes care of zombie processes.

 11. httperf or ab tool can be used to generate traffic to test web server.

+12. Further design explanation and features can be found in the describe.pdf file.